danielmarschall/cmdb2/Readme.md

 - Column `PAYPROV`: The pay provider such as PayPal.
 You can use the picklist `PICKLIST_PAYPROVIDER`.
 - Column `ANNOTATION`: It is recommended to enter the name of the commission(s) here.
 Maybe also the bank statement number that you have compared with.

+When is the currency converted?
+When all these criteria have been fulfilled:
+- `AMOUNT_VERIFIED` must be "False".
+- You change the field "Amount" or "Currency" and save the row (leave the line).
+- "Currency" must be a valid 3-letter code currency, e.g. `USD`
+- In the configuration you need to have `LOCAL_CURRENCY` filled with a valid 3-letter code currency, e.g. EUR
+- In the configuration you need to have `CURRENCY_LAYER_API_KEY` filled with a valid API key from [CurrencyLayer.com](https://CurrencyLayer.com/)

 #### Artist/Client window tab "Events"

 The database grid has the following columns: